gendx/stv-rs/testdata/README.md

     example in this repository.
 -   `plurality_block_voting/`: election transcripts using plurality block voting.
+-   `shuffle_ballots/`: ballot files where ballots are ordered following various heuristics (to test performance).

 In detail, the following ballot files are available.

 -   `vegetables.blt`: simple ballot file to illustrate Meek's method.
+-   `bigint/`: input files that require a big integer implementation to count correctly.
 -   `crashes/`: input files that trigger a crash for [Droop.py](https://github.com/jklundell/droop) (v0.14).
 -   `equal_preference/`: simple cases of ballots containing candidates ranked